 4. Explore Downtown Barrie

 Stretching a few blocks from east to west and roughly following the gently curving shoreline of Kempenfelt Bay, downtown Barrie has become a fun place to explore.
 Here, you'll find plenty of great things to do, from shopping to dining.

 If you're peckish, check out the Indian-inspired dishes at Tara or the fine dining experiences at Groovy Tuesday's Bistro, both of which have been an integral part of the city's food scene for over two decades.
 Great lunch spots include Homestead Artisan Bakery + Cafe and Sigrid's Cafe & Fine Bakery.

 Downtown Barrie is also a hub for entertainment and cultural activities.
 For culture hounds, the MacLaren Art Centre at the east end of the downtown area offers a mix of permanent and temporary exhibits, not to mention a great café and gift shop.

 At the other end of town, the state-of-the-art Five Points Theatre offers an eclectic mix of music and theater.
 There's also a modern amphitheater in Memorial Park, used year-round for events such as the popular summer Rib Fest, Canada Day festivities, and concerts.

 Address: 93 Dunlop Street E unit 102, Barrie, Ontario

 5. Take in Local Art Displays at MacLaren Art Centre

-Tours and workshops are also available, along with fun summer camps for kids (check the official website below for details).
+Tours and workshops are also available, along with fun summer camps for kids.
 A great café is located on-site, along with a gift shop selling items related to exhibits and collections, as well as locally made arts and crafts.